Lacoste Bicester _

 Installing the essentials such as heating and air condition units, ceiling structures, flooring, back-of-house space etc. was just the start of this project.
 These installations brought the store to a ‘white box’ which allowed us to begin the implementation of Lacoste’s retail guidelines.

-Most prominent in the new space is the famous polo wall.
-A statement in all Lacoste spaces, the Bicester store is no exception in its bold showcase of the brand's polo.
+Most prominent in the new space is the infamous polo wall.
+A statement in all Lacoste spaces, the Bicester store is no exception in its bold showcase of the brand’s polo.
 However, despite its eye-catching nature, this wall is not the only design element which steals the show.

 The bespoke fixtures and fittings are structured to create clear zoning and customer flow throughout the store whilst the use of white works acts to elevate the products.
 The catwalk fixture central to the store, creates a focal point for the Lacoste mannequins; a lifestyle that breaks up the product categories around the space.
 Storytelling is achieved by using Lacoste’s wide range of visual assets for implementation of a large LED screen and various decal elements, drawing the customer’s attention to the brand’s history.